antmicro/renode-linux-runner-action/README.md

 - [riscv64 - hifive_unleashed](action/device/hifive_unleashed/init.resc)

 You can also choose the default board: `default` or your own board: `custom`.
-In the latter case, you have to provide your own resc and repl files, which will conigure the emulation.
+In the latter case, you have to provide your own resc and repl files, which will configure the emulation.
 Configuration files can be selected using [`resc`](https://renode.readthedocs.io/en/latest/introduction/using.html#resc-scripts) and [`repl`](https://renode.readthedocs.io/en/latest/advanced/platform_description_format.html) parameters.
 You can read more about these files in the [Renode documentation](https://renode.readthedocs.io/en/latest/index.html).